Health effects of noise exposure

 How can people protect themselves against noise?

 There are various forms of general noise protection.
-For example, to reduce the annoyance of traffic noise, more 30 km/h speed zones and quiet zones are being introduced in cities, noise barriers are being installed and quieter materials are being developed for car and motorcycle tires.
+For example, to reduce exposure to traffic noise, more 30 km/h speed zones and quiet zones are being introduced in cities, noise barriers are being installed, and quieter materials are being developed for car and motorcycle tires.
 The increase in the use of electromobility and the promotion of other environmentally friendly transport means like bicycles also play an important role.
 In many cases, it is also possible for people to individually protect themselves against noise.

 Hearing protection